 Melatonin is chronobiotic, hypnotic, anxiolytic, analgesic, pro-cognitive and antidepressant.
 It runs our biological clock, dictating hormone release times.
 Production falls 10% per decade, so at 50, it is ½ and at 80, it’s 1/10, of what it was at age 20.

-It should be tested, because it can go too high: if you don’t need it, don’t take it.
+It should be tested: it can go too high, which might mean that you have a blood abnormality, in which case you should see your doctor: if you don’t need it, don’t take it.

 Take 1 mg (1000 µg) of Methylcobalamin daily, if you need it.

 Vitamin C, from fruit and vegetables, works with Vitamin D to block infections.

 It is necessary for wound healing and many other maintenance jobs in the body.